Escobita/selenium/selenium-core/selenium-website/src/main/rst/08_user_extensions.rst

 --------------------------------------

 User-extensions are very easy to use with the selenium IDE.
 1. Create your user extension and save it as user-extensions.js.
-While this name isn’t technically necessary, it’s good practice to keep things consistent.
+While this name isn't technically necessary, it's good practice to keep things consistent.
 2. Open Firefox and open Selenium-IDE.
 3. Click on Tools > Options
 4. In Selenium Core Extensions click on Browse and find the user-extensions.js file.
 Click on OK.